avi251295/host-behavior-analysis/README.md

-Here we can see that the Super host not plays very well in response rate and booking acceptance rate in shanghai but in shaghai city both type of host have same performance for each metrices.
+Here we can see that the Super host plays very well in response rate and booking acceptance rate in both city.

 ![Screenshot (500)](https://github.com/user-attachments/assets/59f369ba-dee0-42f6-a382-34f7a2d0f42a)